pwgbots/linny-r/README.md

 The software comprises a server that runs on **Node.js**, and a graphical user interface (GUI) that runs in any modern browser.

+These <a href="https://sysmod.tbm.tudelft.nl/linny-r/docs/?68"target="_blank">instruction videos</a>
+published on YouTube give an idea of what Linny-R can do.

 User documentation for Linny-R is still scant, but it is growing.
 You can contribute yourself (in "wiki fashion") via the official user documentation site <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.
 Technical documentation will be developed on GitHub: https://github.com/pwgbots/linny-r/wiki